-- 1. The 4-H member must be currently enrolled in the 4-H, Astronomy project to exhibit in this division. - 2.
+- 1. The 4-H member must be currently enrolled in the 4- H, Astronomy project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year. - 3.
+Exhibit must have been completed during the current 4- H year. - 3.
 Telescopes entered in this division may be built from a kit or by original design.
 Pre-finished telescopes, which require no construction or painting, are not acceptable exhibits. - 4.
 Telescopes are limited to no more than six (6) feet in length.
 They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
 The stand cannot extend past two (2) feet in length or width. - 5.
 Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which is available through the Extension Office or at www.astronomy.engtech4ks.com.
 This form must be attached to the outside of a 10"x13" manila envelope.
 Do not tie the envelope to the exhibit.
 All revisions of forms previously released for the STEM division date prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year, which should be attached to the outside of a 10"x13" manilla envelope.
-You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope.
-For notebooks, display boards, and posters, no additional exhibit information is required.
-No manila envelope is needed for these exhibits.

-- 6. At least two photographs showing telescope construction and operation are required.
-Photographs should be mounted on one side of an 8''x11'' page.
+You must also include construction plans (or a photocopy) of the telescope and place it inside the manila envelope. - 6.
+At least two photographs showing telescope construction and operation are required.
+Photographs should be mounted on one side of an 8"x11" page.
 A brief caption should accompany each photograph.
-Place photos in the 10''x13'' manila envelope.
+Place photos in the 10"x13" manila envelope.
 Up to 10 pages of pictures can be included. - 7.
 The telescope must be properly assembled and painted with a smooth and uniform finish.
 Decals, if used, should be attached smooth and tight. - 8.
 Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 9.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon. - 10.
-Exhibitors' name, county or district, age, and year(s) in the project must be tagged or labeled in a prominent location on the telescope stand.
+Exhibitors' name, county or district, age, and year(s) in the project must be tagged or labeled on the telescope.

+- 337. Telescope made from a kit

+- 337a.
+Cloverbud Astronomy

-337. Telescope made from a kit337a.
-Cloverbud Astronomy338.
-Telescope made from original design
+- 338. Telescope made from original design